South West Main Line: Electrification

 Over the course of the next six years, passenger numbers on the LSWR declined by 1 1/4 million and, in 1912, the company estimated that its annual income would have been around £100,000 higher, had its suburban lines been electrified.
 That year, the company authorised the laying of the third rail along 47 mi, and the first electric trains operated in public service to on 30 January 1916, running along the South West Main Line between Waterloo and New Malden Junction.
-Electricity was supplied from a 25 kW power station at Durnsford Road, Wimbledon, completed in 1915.
+Electricity was supplied from a 25 MW railway power station at Durnsford Road, Wimbledon, completed in 1915.